Opentrons/opentrons/api/docs/v2/robot_position.rst

         pipette.pick_up_tip()

-        # Aspirate 1 mm above the bottom of the well (default)
+        # aspirate 1 mm above the bottom of the well (default)
         pipette.aspirate(50, plate['A1'])
-        # Dispense 1 mm above the bottom of the well (default)
+        # dispense 1 mm above the bottom of the well (default)
         pipette.dispense(50, plate['A1'])

-        # Change clearance for aspiration to 2 mm
+        # change clearance for aspiration to 2 mm
         pipette.well_bottom_clearance.aspirate = 2
-        # Aspirate 2 mm above the bottom of the well
+        # aspirate 2 mm above the bottom of the well
         pipette.aspirate(50, plate['A1'])
-        # Still dispensing 1 mm above the bottom
+        # still dispensing 1 mm above the bottom
         pipette.dispense(50, plate['A1'])

         pipette.aspirate(50, plate['A1'])
-        # Change clearance for dispensing to 10 mm
+        # change clearance for dispensing to 10 mm
         pipette.well_bottom_clearance.dispense = 10
-        # Dispense high above the well
+        # dispense high above the well
         pipette.dispense(50, plate['A1'])

 .. versionadded:: 2.0

 .. _protocol-api-deck-coords: